Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

-                               To
-                             S.L.O.,
+<blockquote class="verse">To<br/>
+S.L.O.,<br/>
-                      an American gentleman
+an American gentleman<br/>
-             in accordance with whose classic taste
+in accordance with whose classic taste<br/>
-           the following narrative has been designed,
+the following narrative has been designed,<br/>
-       it is now, in return for numerous delightful hours, and with the kindest wishes,
+it is now, in return for numerous delightful hours,<br/>
-                            dedicated
+and with the kindest wishes,<br/>
+dedicated<br/>
-             by his affectionate friend, the author.
+by his affectionate friend, the author.</blockquote>

 ### To the Hesitating Purchaser

-          If sailor tales to sailor tunes,
+<blockquote class="verse">If sailor tales to sailor tunes,<br/>
-             Storm and adventure, heat and cold,
+Storm and adventure, heat and cold,<br/>
-          If schooners, islands, and maroons,
+If schooners, islands, and maroons,<br/>
-             And buccaneers, and buried gold,
+And buccaneers, and buried gold,<br/>
-          And all the old romance, retold
+And all the old romance, retold<br/>
-             Exactly in the ancient way,
+Exactly in the ancient way,<br/>
-          Can please, as me they pleased of old,
+Can please, as me they pleased of old,<br/>
-             The wiser youngsters of today:
+The wiser youngsters of today:</blockquote>

-          --So be it, and fall on!
-If not,
+<blockquote class="verse">--So be it, and fall on!
+If not,<br/>
-             If studious youth no longer crave,
+If studious youth no longer crave,<br/>
-          His ancient appetites forgot,
+His ancient appetites forgot,<br/>
-             Kingston, or Ballantyne the brave,
+Kingston, or Ballantyne the brave,<br/>
-          Or Cooper of the wood and wave:
+Or Cooper of the wood and wave:<br/>
 So be it, also!
-And may I
+And may<br/>
-          And all my pirates share the grave
+And all my pirates share the grave<br/>
-             Where these and their creations lie!
+Where these and their creations lie!</blockquote>

-treasure island

 # Part 1
 # The Old Buccaneer